ionic-team/capacitor-site/.github/CONTRIBUTING.md

 For smaller edits, navigate to the desired page in the [Capacitor docs](https://capacitor.ionicframework.com/docs/) then click the "Submit an edit" button.

 1. Locate the doc you want to modify in `site/docs-md/`.
-2. Modify the documentation, making sure to keep the format the same as the rest of the doc.
+1. Modify the documentation, making sure to keep the format the same as the rest of the doc.
+1. Run `npm run site-structure` to rebild the content.
-3. Run `npm run start` to make sure your changes look correct.
+1. Run `npm start` to make sure your changes look correct.